 Due to the emphasis on hands-on skills development, there are no reserve readings for this course.
-However, a bibliography of outstanding music theory books will be available at the course website.
+However, a bibliography of outstanding music theory books is available upon request.

 3. Web sites

 You are welcome to use the web to research terms and concepts.
 Anytime you use the web you must cite that usage.
 Direct quotes must be in quotation marks.
 Never use the web to find answers (not even to "check yourself")!